COLORADO'S NEWEST STATE PARK - COMING SOON!

 Please Note: The Fishers Peak property is NOT YET OPEN to the public

 Colorado Parks and Wildlife, along with our partners from the City of Trinidad, The Nature Conservancy, the Trust for Public Land, and Great Outdoors Colorado (GOCO) continue to plan the future of the Fishers Peak property.
-More information on the planning process will be posted soon.

 The Fishers Peak property was purchased in February 2019 through a collaboration between the City of Trinidad, The Nature Conservancy, the Trust for Public Land, Great Outdoors Colorado (GOCO) and Colorado Parks and Wildlife (CPW).
 In April 2020, CPW acquired the property and, working with our partners, will develop Colorado’s next state park.